Chart Color Schemes

 Health performance in Evanston Park is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Evanston Park faces significant health challenges, as indicated by its health data.
+Evanston Park faces significant health challenges, as indicated by data from April 2023.

-Both younger and older age groups have high prevalence rates for common health conditions.
-The area has approximately 51% of its total population (~2,354 people) with private health cover, slightly lower than the average SA2 area.
-Arthritis and mental health issues are the most prevalent medical conditions, affecting 10.2 and 10.0% of residents respectively.
-Conversely, 60.6% of residents reported having no medical ailments, compared to 0% across Greater Adelaide as a whole.
-As of 2016 (the latest available data), 21.5% of Evanston Park's population were aged 65 and over (990 people).
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+Both younger and older age groups have a notable prevalence of common health conditions.
+Private health cover is relatively low, at approximately 51% of the total population, which numbered around 2,495 people in the area.
+The most prevalent medical conditions were arthritis and mental health issues, affecting 10.2 and 10.0% of residents respectively, as of April 2023.
+Conversely, 60.6% of residents reported having no medical ailments, compared to 0% across Greater Adelaide at the same time.
+As of April 2023, 21.5% of Evanston Park's population is aged 65 and over, totaling around 1,049 people.
+The health outcomes among seniors largely mirror those of the general population.

 Frequently Asked Questions - Health